Kalakhana tombs: History

 Until the end of the 19th century, the Kalakhana tombs were rarely covered in the scientific literature, and the architectural features of the monuments within the complex were not thoroughly studied.
 Eight of the nine tombs within the complex have survived, one of which has been severely damaged.
 Other tombs are still in good condition, and some are undamaged.
 Remains of the defensive walls surrounding the three tombs have also survived.
 However, only one of them is in a position to allow a scientific restoration of the original appearance of the complex.

 According to Cornelis de Bruijn, five of the nine tombs are surrounded by walls with portal entrances.
 The farthest tomb was surrounded by a double wall.
 The archaeologist writes that there were 5 graves in the first tomb and 3 graves in the second tomb.
 He writes that although at first glance less than nine tombs can be seen, the hill in which the tombs are located is called the seven domes.
 De Bruijn also notes that there was a castle on the site of the tomb complex and a spring nearby.

 Kalakhana tombs are one of the unique complexes among the architectural monuments of Medieval Azerbaijan to be built within a short time of period.
-According to the Soviet–Azerbaijani architect and critic Abdulvahab Salamzadeh, one of the main facts proving that the tombs were constructed within few years is that the German traveler Adam Olearius, who visited the region in 1636, did not provide any information on the tombs.
+According to the Soviet–Azerbaijani architect and critic Abdulvahab Salamzadeh, one of the main facts proving that the tombs were constructed within a few years is that the German traveler Adam Olearius, who visited the region in 1636, did not provide any information on the tombs.
 However, in a book published by Cornelis de Bruijn, who visited Shirvan in the early 18th century, each of the nine tombs were already depicted.
-Considering that on one of tomb inscriptions the Hijri date of 1074 (1663 or 1664 with the Gregorian calendar) it is possible that other tombs were built in the same period, possibly by the same architect.
+Considering that on one of the tomb inscriptions the Hijri date of 1074 (1663 or 1664 with the Gregorian calendar) other tombs may have been built in the same period, possibly by the same architect.